kuzkry/googletest/googlemock/docs/cook_book.md

 safely exit.

 Note: this example has a downside: namely, if the expectation is not satisfied, our test will run forever.
-It will eventually time-out and fail, but it will take longer and be slightly harder to debug.
-To alleviate this problem, you can use `WaitForNotificationWithTimeout(ms)` instead of `WaitForNotification()`.
+To alleviate this problem, you can use either `WaitForNotificationWithTimeout(ms)` instead of `WaitForNotification()` or an external test runner that detects timeouts.

 ## Misc Recipes on Using gMock